 Group LASSO for Cox proportional hazards models enabling simultaneous selection of pre-defined variable groups while maintaining within-group structure.
-This method extends traditional LASSO by applying penalties at the group level, making it ideal for categorical variables with multiple dummy codes, grouped biomarkers, or structured predictors like gene pathways.
-The implementation supports overlapping groups, adaptive group weights, sparse group LASSO combining group and individual penalties, and comprehensive cross-validation for optimal penalty selection.
+This method applies the group LASSO penalty (L1/L2 mixed norm) at the group level using the grpreg package, ensuring entire groups of variables are selected or excluded together.
+Ideal for categorical variables with multiple dummy codes, grouped biomarkers, or structured predictors like gene pathways.
+Supports adaptive group weights and comprehensive cross-validation for optimal penalty selection.
 Particularly valuable for genomic survival analysis, clinical prediction models with natural variable groupings, and scenarios requiring interpretable group-wise feature selection with preserved biological or clinical structure.

 Usage